Krishnanagar, Nadia: Climate

-The weather is quite pleasant, the summers and winters are moderate.
+The weather is quite pleasant in winter, with a scorching summer.
 The level of moisture increases during summers.

 Demographics

 In the 2011 Indian census, Krishnanagar city had a population of 181,182, with 91,583 males and 89,599 females.
-It is at the centre of a bigger urban agglomeration which as of the 2011 census, had a population of 2,03,429.
+It is at the centre of a bigger urban agglomeration which as of the 2011 census, had a population of 203,429.
 The urban agglomeration had a sex ratio of 978 females per 1,000 males.
 The child sex ratio is 926 girls per 1,000 boys.
 7.5% of the population were under six years old.
 The effective literacy rate was 88.09%, of which male and female literacy was 90.84% and 85.29%, respectively.

 The following municipality and census towns were part of Krishnanagar Urban Agglomeration in 2011 census: Krishnanagar (M), Baruihuda (CT), Paschimbhatjangla (CT) and Sonda.

 Administration

 Krishnanagar city is governed by Krishnanagar Municipality, which comes under Krishnanagar Municipal Region.
-The area of the municipality is divided into 24 wards with 24 councillors.
+The area of the municipality is divided into 25 wards with 25 councillors.
 Krishnanagar is the administrative headquarters of Nadia district.
 Krishnanagar is the centre for all administration purposes.
 The parties which contest for the elections are Trinomool Congress, Indian National Congress, BJP, and CPIM.
 The board of councillors elect a chairman from among its elected members; the chairman is the executive head of the municipality.
 The elected members of this body are authorised to manage education, health, tourism, and the overall development of the area.